lthole/Ethos-Status-widget/README.md

 You can define the text, the background color for all 3 states, and now also the text color.

 The default thresholds of +50.0 and -50.0 are fine for showing the status of a 3 position switch, which has values of +100%, 0% and -100%.
 If you select a 2 position switch, button or Logic Switch as the source, the middle state 2 will be ignored.
-If you select a telemetry sensor as the source, the thresholds can have values between +1000.0 and -1000.0
+If you select an analogue control or telemetry sensor as the source, the thresholds can have values between +1024.0 and -1024.0

-In my example I used Pot2 as the source.
-Its value can be seen as the S2 slider in the screenshots.

 There is a debug mode so that source and threshold values can be checked.

 Currently localization is supported for CS, ES, DE, FR, and IT.
+Thanks to @petasto, @Luznatural, @Wolepo, @bsongis and @mgsanna for the translations.
 Please contact me if you can assist with translation to another language.
 The localization files are located in the tri-status/i18n folder.

 ### Installation
-Just copy the unzipped 'tri-status' folder to the ‘scripts’ folder on your SD card, then reboot your radio.
+Just copy the unzipped 'tri-status' folder to the ‘scripts’ folder on your SD card oe eMMC drive, then reboot your radio.
 The widget will appear as 'Tri-Status' in the 'Create widget' drop-down list when adding a widget.
 Assign your source, then check how your colours and labels need to be assigned under State 1,2 and 3 to give the correct indications.

 <img width="800" height="480" alt="image" src="https://github.com/user-attachments/assets/34511644-bad2-4574-ae37-01f9c9bb98a7" />